maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 This can be populated the first time it is read, or by precalculating results when data is updated.

 The trade-off here is that the user will not always see the latest data.

-### Events

-Increase resilience by capturing events in queues and consuming at a steady rate.
-This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources.

-This isn't suitable if the caller needs to know that the message has been processed before returning.

 ## Testing system resilience